tdwg/ac/docs/structure.md

 container element, but to repeat the container element for a single media resource, as shown in section 3.1.3 This is similar to one of the options discussed for multilingual metadata (see [Metadata Language](../termlist#ac_metadataLanguage)).

+Note: In the examples, for human-readability the literal valued terms `dc:format` and `ac:variantLiteral` were used.
+However, it is designated best practice to use the IRI valued terms `dcterms:format` and `ac:variant` with controlled IRI values from the [controlled vocabulary for format](http://rs.tdwg.org/ac/doc/format/) and [controlled vocabulary for variant](http://rs.tdwg.org/ac/doc/variant/).
+See the notes on [dc:format](http://rs.tdwg.org/ac/doc/termlist/#dc_format) and [ac:variantLiteral](http://rs.tdwg.org/ac/doc/termlist/#ac_variantLiteral) for more information.

 #### 3.1.1 Nested XML structure example (non-normative)